stsewd/tree-sitter-rst/README.md

 - Option lists
 - Tables (maybe implemented without validations?)
 - Add some nodes to inline?
+- Check if there is a way to re-implement some nodes to JS instead of C?
 - tests, tests, and more tests!

 ## Design notes